-Revenue from our traditional desktop display business has slowed to the single digits and lower industry growth rates in desktop will make growth of desktop revenue more challenging unless we are able to grow market share through SPO.
-Our strategic focus is on growth areas-including mobile, video, PMPs, new seller tools and header bidding-that are expected to represent a majority of our revenue in future periods.
+Revenue growth from our traditional desktop display business has benefited from year-over-year take rate increases.
+Lower industry growth rates in desktop will make growth of desktop revenue more challenging unless we are able to grow market share through SPO or the expansion of additional inventory.
+Our strategic focus is on growth areas-including mobile, video, PMPs, Demand Manager, and header bidding-that are expected to represent a majority of our revenue in future periods.
 However, despite our progress in mobile, our traditional desktop display business is expected to continue to represent a significant part of our revenue in the near term.
 Therefore, the mix of our desktop display business will continue to have a significant effect on our growth until our advertising spend mix has shifted more fully to growth areas.